helicopter-1/automation/upgrade_policy/quorum_upgrade/README.md

 There are 3 main objects that play a role in a **Quorum Upgrade Policy**:
 1. `QuorumUpgradeCap`: this is the capability that wraps the original `UpgradeCap` for the package in question.
 That object is returned to the sender which can save it according to its usage.
-The `QuorumUpgradeCap` is used for proposing and commiting an upgrade.
+The `QuorumUpgradeCap` is used for proposing and committing an upgrade.
 So whoever the proposer of the upgrade is, they must have access to a reference of that object.
 Typically the package developer will own that object.
 2. `VotingCap`: all registered addresses, the possible voters on the policy, will receive